evanseitz/personal_website/content/presentation/biology-of-genomes-2023/index.md

   preview_only: false
 ---

 Evan E Seitz, Justin B Kinney and Peter K Koo.
-Poster presentation: "A surrogate modeling framework for interpreting deep neural networks in functional genomics", Biology of Genomes, May 2023.
+"A surrogate modeling framework for interpreting deep neural networks in functional genomics", Biology of Genomes, May 2023.